 Here at Elite Netball Academy, we’re committed to training our athletes smartly and working hard to make a difference in the sport of netball.

 We’ve recognised the need for access to quality training environments to develop technical, tactical, physical and psychological competencies within the sport.
-To develop these areas, we have made them official Performance Pillars for athletes here at Elite Netball Academy.
+To develop these areas, we have created Elite Netball Performance Pillars for our athletes.

 What are Performance Pillars in sport?

 Performance pillars in sport can be used to roadmap the route to achieving a team or athlete’s overarching aim, whether that be pathway selection for Country, a Superleague club or excelling at local club-level netball.
 Pillars are constructed using a mix of short, mid, and long-term goals, these are surrounded by process and performance goals needed that are required to achieve them.

 Technical Performance Pillar

 The technical performance pillar refers to the fundamental and more advanced skills of the sport.
 In netball, for example, these would include passing, catching, landing, shooting, turning, positional responsibilities and so on.

 Elite Netball Academy has a curriculum of competencies that have been developed for delivery and built up over a number of years by Anna Carter and other World Class coaches.
 The curriculum ensures that players are hitting a level of expectation at each age and stage that would ensure they move forward to be better players with a good foundation to build on.